csb6/html-plus-plus/README.md

 of a given node.
 In this way, HTML can be given a degree of type-checking.

 The output text is assembled by pre-order traversing the tree of types, calling each type's constructor recursively.
-Each element adds its opening tag (e.g. "<html>\n") to a string that is then passed by reference to each child element recursively.
-Once all children have added their opening tags, each node adds its closing tag (e.g. "</html>") and returns from its constructor.
+Each element adds its opening tag (e.g. `<html>`) to a string that is then passed by reference to each child element recursively.
+Once all children have added their opening tags, each node adds its closing tag (e.g. `</html>`) and returns from its constructor.
 The string is stored in a member of the top-level node (`html`) and can be printed and/or used like a normal string at runtime.
 The string is assembled at runtime;
 however, the structure of the document is defined at compile-time.

-**Should I use it**
+### Should I use it

-No. However, I think the type-checking aspect could be useful.
+Probably not.
+However, I think the type-checking aspect could be useful.
 I haven't added all HTML tags, but in theory this library could be extended in such a way that you could write HTML with somewhat strong typing, which might be useful for ensuring HTML standards conformance.